maxsteep/Elevator/README.md

 # Industrial Elevator Mock-Up Model

 ## Overview
-This project is a comprehensive industrial elevator mock-up designed and implemented as part of a university engineering program.
+This project is a comprehensive industrial elevator mock-up designed and implemented as part of an engineering prototype.
 It demonstrates a multi-floor programmable configuration, safety-critical features, and real-time control using FPGA technology.
 Written in assembly, features PS/2 peripheral support.

 The elevator model is equipped with:
 - A multitude of safety sensors